mohammedAlabdali96/LOGIC/Doc.md

 start your React App by running:

-client should run on prt 3000
+client should run on port 3000

 `yarn start`